solenya-group/solenya/README.md

 ```
 [[Open Sample in Code Sandbox](https://codesandbox.io/s/641qqzzy3w)]

 Components must have parameterless constructors, though they may include *optional* arguments.
+This small design restriction enables `class-transformer`'s deserializer to work.

 Child components should be created in the constructors, field initialisers, and updates of their parents.